 Disabling hallucination detection

-- From the AI Hub, navigate to the Translation Profiles.
+- From the AI Hub, navigate to the Profiles page.

-- Click on the name of the LLM Profile you would like to disable hallucination detection for.
+- Click the name of the LLM Profile you want to update.